 From conscious to creative.
 But there is a dividing line, a critical moment: the moment meditation stops being a purely conscious act and starts becoming creative.
 For me that was the moment Leela first spoke to me and I began the work of surrendering to my own inner authority.
 The progress I made before that via purely conscious efforts was haphazard and very slow.
 I had to make a lot of that slow haphazard progress to get to the point where Leela would speak.
 Once she spoke I started finding practical ways to be guided by my body rather than my thinking and my progress began accelerating.
 The more progress I made, the more making progress sped up.
 I'm now at the point where everything I do, all day and all night, contributes to making progress because I surrender to the wisdom of my body in everything I do and don't do, moment to moment.
 Learning to surrender has been a long rocky road.
 I set out on it in 2006.
 I finally feel like I'm doing pretty well with it but only this year.
 Only in 2021, after fifteen years of hard work on surrender.

 Atman is Brahman is the classic Hindu teaching of nondualism, aka mystical union or oneness.
 I have the potential to make progress with love, to become more like god because I already am god.
 I just lost sight of that somewhere along the way.
 We all did.
 We have to lose sight of our oneness to make this an interesting game, a game worth playing.
 A game that requires an uncountable number of lifetimes to win, where winning is simply finding a deeply satisfying fulfilling life in the midst of this mess.
 That's a vision of heaven I can relate to, heaven right here.
 When Leela first insisted I contemplate Atman is Brahman I found it riveting but mystifying.
 It became a practice, a meditation: just consider the possibility.
 What if it were true?
 It became my new koan, and like all the koans Leela has given me over the years it's been fruitful.
 As I contemplated nondualism, my take on it morphed from bewilderment to acceptance to growing appreciation.
-The experience of oneness isn't something I find only in transcendent peak experiences.
-It's a simple practice: seeing all this as not different from me.
-There is no other, no thou.
-Instead of having to grapple with all this, simply seeing I am all this.
-I am Leela.
+Leela showed me that only by making progress with love can I break out of the endless cycle of repetition, exactly repeating this one life forever.

 The wisdom of the moment.
 Attention is my secret to making progress with love.
 I make progress any time I turn away from thinking and pay attention to the present moment inside and out.
 If my head is full of thinking I can't be present because the mental noise demands my attention.
 But if I'm paying attention and present in any moment, I gain the wisdom of that moment.
 Every moment has wisdom.
 This is a vast topic I can't write about.
 I'm not trying to keep any secrets.
 Attention is wordless; it can't be spoken or written of.
 All these stories taken together are about attention.